sargue/mailgun/README.md

 and the current one is not supported out of the box on any Java version prior to JRE 8u91.

-TL;DR You need to upgrade your JRE or manually importe the CA.
+TL;DR You need to upgrade your JRE or manually import the CA.

 See [this SO answer](https://stackoverflow.com/a/48425037/518992).